-Integration of information and data within the SP sector can bring policy and operational gains.
-As discussed within Barca, 2017, from a policy perspective, advantages could include the ability to:

-- apply a potentially more equitable approach to distributing resources based on objective and comparable information, addressing the uneven and unequal provision of social protection across social groups and administrative jurisdictions - increase responsiveness and inclusiveness of interventions to serve the chronically poor, serve those structurally vulnerable to poverty and respond to individual shocks, such as job loss, disability, childbearing, old age, or large crises (for example, natural disasters or conflict) - ensure universal coverage and support implementation of the Social Protection Floor, potentially coordinating social assistance and social insurance - build a stronger link to complementary institutional frameworks and wider social and economic policies11 - increase transparency and accountability, since program information can be more easily shared and compared - improve the "image" of the social protection system, as citizens better understand their entitlements - increase knowledge on poverty and vulnerability based on access to the large amount of information available.
+- Integration of information and data within the SP sector can bring policy and operational gains.
+As discussed by Barca, 2017, from a policy perspective, advantages could include the ability to: - apply a potentially more equitable approach to distributing resources based on objective and comparable information, addressing the uneven and unequal provision of social protection across vulnerable social groups (eg. women and girls, people with disability etc.) and administrative jurisdictions - increase responsiveness and inclusiveness of interventions to serve the chronically poor, serve those structurally vulnerable to poverty and respond to individual shocks, such as job loss, disability, childbearing, old age, or large crises (for example, natural disasters or conflict) - ensure universal coverage and support implementation of the Social Protection Floor, potentially coordinating social assistance and social insurance - improve access to complementary services and benefits for recipients to address multidimensional vulnerabilities - build a stronger link to complementary institutional frameworks and wider social and economic policies - increase transparency and accountability, since programme information can be more easily shared and compared - improve the "image" of the social protection system, as citizens better understand their entitlements - improve government's procedures for registering and enrolling into programmes - increase knowledge on poverty and vulnerability affecting different groups of people (eg. women and girls, elderly, persons with disability etc.) based on access to the large amount of information available